List of Skype features

 Skype offered a number of features based around calling (both free and paid), messaging (including instant, voice and text messaging (SMS)), video chat, and file and screen sharing.
 The following is a partial list of Skype's features:

 Instant messaging and chat history

-Skype allows users to send instant messages to other users in their contact list.
-Messages sent to offline users are stored on Skype servers and will be delivered to their recipients as soon as they come online on Skype.
-Chat history along with the message status will be synchronized across all user devices supported by Skype whenever the user signs in with the same Skype account.
+Skype allowed users to send instant messages to other users in their contact list.
+Messages sent to offline users were stored on Skype servers and would be delivered to their recipients as soon as they came online on Skype.
+Chat history along with the message status was synchronized across all user devices supported by Skype whenever the user signs in with the same Skype account.
+Skype allowed sending SMS messages, it was not possible to receive SMS messages on Skype so users needed a different way to receive responses to the messages they send using Skype.

-Although Skype allows sending SMS messages, it is not possible to receive SMS messages on Skype so users need a different way to receive responses to the messages they send using Skype.
-This has been a cause of angst among user who purchase Skype as an alternative to a mobile phone because Microsoft will not refund any purchases even for users who discover this missing feature only after purchasing multi-year contracts.
-Other than in user complaints on the Microsoft Skype forums, there is no mention on Microsoft or Skype websites that when they say "Send SMS messages," that is just what they mean: users can send but they cannot receive SMS messages.

 Chat history

 Skype keeps user instant messaging history on user's local computer, and on Skype's cloud for 30 days.
 Users cannot control how long their chat histories are stored on Skype's servers but can configure that option individually for every their device.
 Once user signs into Skype on a new device the conversation history is synced with Skype's cloud and stored locally.
 Skype allows users to remove or edit individual messages during one hour after sending; this affects messages already received by chat interlocutors as well as not delivered to them yet.
 Skype allows users to delete all saved conversation histories for the device.